mariana-stefani/portfolio/README.md

 ## Testing

+* HTML was checked on [HTML Validator](https://validator.w3.org/).
+* CSS was checked on [CSS3 Validator](https://jigsaw.w3.org/css-validator/).
+* JavaScript was checked on [JS Hint Validator](https://jshint.com/).
+* JSON was checked on [JSON Validator](https://jsonlint.com/).
+* The responsiveness of this website was tested constantly during the development process.
+It was tested in real desktops, tablets and mobile devices as well as on Google Chrome developer tools.
+* The website was tested on different browsers such as Google Chrome, Safari, Internet Explorer and Mozilla Firefox.
+* I asked friends and family members to test the functionalities of the website on desktop and mobile devices.
+Their feedback was used to improve the website usability.

+### Tests

 **Navbar Links**
 * **Plan:** User clicks on each navbar link and is scrolled to the chosen section.
 * **Result:** This test passed.